LinkedIn APIlinkedin.com ↗

 }About the LinkedIn API

-get_job_details takes a single required job_id (the numeric string from search_jobs results) and returns the complete posting.
-Notable fields include description (full text of the posting), criteria (an object containing seniority_level, employment_type, job_function, and industries), applicants (the applicant count text as shown on the listing), and apply_url (the external application link when LinkedIn exposes one).
-Fields like apply_url and applicants are returned as null when the source listing does not include them.
+get_job_details accepts a single job_id (the numeric string from search_jobs results) and returns the full posting.
+Beyond what the search card exposes, you get the description field with the complete job posting text, a criteria object containing seniority_level, employment_type, job_function, and industries, plus applicants (the count text LinkedIn displays) and apply_url when the poster has set an external application link.
+Fields like apply_url and applicants are nullable when not present on the original posting.

 The LinkedIn API is a managed, monitored endpoint for linkedin.com — not a raw scraper you maintain.
 Every endpoint is automatically health-checked on a schedule, and when linkedin.com changes and a check fails, the API is automatically queued for repair and re-verified.
 It is built to keep working as the site underneath it changes.